 Millennials are used to being connected, collaborative and mobile.
 They are used to sharing with each other, communicating through social platforms, working from anywhere, having a voice and learning about what interests them.
 A study has shown that 90% of millennials want to grow their career in their current organisation and that they are willing to stay with companies that provide them with a chance to grow their skill set.
 Most businesses today are struggling to adapt to this changing workforce as baby boomers are starting to make their way out.
 This is certainly a big factor to consider when it comes to shaping the future of work.
 It’s even more pertinent for those organisations that are seeking to attract and retain top talent.

 The Need To Connect

-The idea of “connecting to work” is becoming more popular within organisations as they are starting to allow for more flexible environments.
+The idea of “connecting to work” is becoming more prevalent within organisations as they are starting to allow for more flexible environments.
 In fact, 71% of executives say that employee engagement is critical to their company's success.
 The notion of having to work 9-5 and commuting to an office is dying out.
 With the help of the internet employees now have access to everything they need to get the job done.

 Mobility is not just about being able to work and get access to people and information from a mobile divide, it’s also about being a mobile worker, meaning employees can work from anywhere, anytime and on any device.
-The smart and progressive organizations around the world have already been making the necessary investments to adapt to these changes.
+Smart and progressive organizations around the world have already been making the necessary investments to adapt to these changes.
 Some have been doing so for several years already whereas many organizations are still trying to educate themselves about what these changes mean.
 Regardless of where you are in this spectrum, the future of work is something that you must plan and adapt to if you want your organisation to survive.

-2021 is a year for new developments in the workplace, companies will need to harness the change and respond to disruptions and the working environment will become more focussed on employee needs and adaptations.
+2021 is a year for new developments in the workplace, companies will need to harness the change and respond to disruptions and the working environment will become more focused on employee needs and adaptations.
 Organisations will need to build on the lessons of 2020: continue to promote wellbeing, use technology to the best possible advantage and connect workforces like never before.